Customs tariff number, code number, commodity code, TARIC or HS code?

 • The goods are subject to anti-dumping regulations

-• A quota or tariff suspension may be claimed
+• A quota or duty suspension can be claimed

 Code number – Customs tariff number – Commodity tariff number – TARIC code (Tarif Intégré des Communautés Européennes) – HS code